JamesTheGiblet/wheelie/docs/ENHANCING_THE_BRAIN.md

 struct FormationSlot {
-    Vector2D offset;     // Relative to formation center uint8_t robotId;     // Which robot occupies this slot bool occupied;
+    Vector2D offset;     // Relative to formation center uint64_t robotId;    // Which robot occupies this slot (use MAC address as ID) bool occupied;
 };